JosherLo/NUSH-IChTo-problem5/README.md

 ### Assumptions

-Assumptions made in this simulation.
+Assumptions made in this simulation, as discussed in the presentation.

 - **Pseudo-zero order** reaction is assumed.